tkerbe2/iac-intro-lab-1/README.md

 ### 14. Go verify your resources in Azure UI
 ![image](https://github.com/user-attachments/assets/949dc15b-d8d9-483b-b7ed-dae5815b2bb8)

-a.
-Check your newly created Resource Group.
+- Check your newly created Resource Group.
-b.
-Check your NSG and look for the policy it created.
+- Check your NSG and look for the policy it created.
-c.
-Lastly check your VNet and subnets.
+- Lastly check your VNet and subnets.

 ***